 Upgrade you are performing What to do Database set has customizations, you are not comparing against another customized database set, and you want to generate scripts while performing the upgrade.
 Verify that the Update To Version field displays the correct version of the software.
 Clear the Use Pre-generated Sage 500 ERP Database Upgrade Script check box.
 You want to use scripts you generated in Comparing Databases on page 49.
 In the\Program Files\Sage Software\Sage 500 ERP Database Utilities\DBUpgrade folder, look for the folder for the version currently used by the database.
-Find the files usc_app.sql and rename them to sc_app.sql.
+Find the files usc_app.sql and usc_sys.sql and rename them to sc_app.sql and sc_sys.sql, respectively.
 For more information, see Upgrading Customized Databases on page 43.
 Verify that the Update To Version field displays the correct version of the software.
-Select the Use Pre-generated Sage 500 ERP Database

-Upgrade Script check box.
+Select the Use Pre-generated Sage 500 ERP Database Upgrade Script check box.

 Upgrade you are performing What to do The current databases are more than one version prior to the version you are upgrading to.
 The Use Pre-generated Database Upgrade Script check box is automatically selected and can only be viewed.
-To use a script generated by a comparison, in the\Program Files\Sage Software\Sage 500 ERO Database Utilities\DBUpgrade folder, rename usc_app.sql to sc_app.sql.
+To use a script generated by a comparison, in the\Program Files\Sage Software\Sage 500 ERO Database Utilities\DBUpgrade folder, rename usc_app.sql to sc_app.sql and usc_sys.sql to sc_sys.sql.
 For more information, see Upgrading Customized Databases on page 43.